FOR LAWYERS

 1. Debt Consolidation Loans

-2. Lump Sum Payments
+2. Lump Sum Debt Settlement Payments

 If you can offer your creditors a lump sum of money paid all at once, they will sometimes accept it even if it is less than what you owe in total.
 This is beneficial to creditors because they get their money back faster.
-Of all debt relief options, this is most likely the least risky.
+Of all debt relief options, this is likely the least risky.
 However, it can also be the most challenging, as you will have to find a way to get the money to pay a lump sum.

 3. Debt Management Plan / Debt Consolidation Companies